 The Association has an obligation to implement technical and organisational measures to demonstrate that we have considered and integrated data protection into our processing activities.
 When introducing any new type of processing, particularly using new technologies, we will take account of whether the processing is likely to result in a high risk to the rights and freedoms of individuals and carry out Data Protection Impact Assessment (DPIA).
-Advice will be provided by the DPO on conducting Data Protection Impact Assessments in line with the Association's Data Protection Impact Assessment Procedure which is at Appendix 3.
+Advice will be provided by the DPO on conducting Data Protection Impact Assessments in line with the Association's Data Protection Impact Assessment Procedure.